This article covers:

 - Casual labor

-Washington State also excludes minors and certain employees who don’t meet the definition of “an employee” as outlined in the Minimum Wage Act.
+Washington State also excludes minors and certain employees who don’t meet the definition of “an employee” as outlined in the Washington Minimum Wage Act.

 Washington Break Laws

-What are Washington Rest Break Laws?
+What are Washington's Rest Break Laws?

 Except minors and agricultural workers, all employees in Washington must be provided rest breaks that last at least ten minutes for every four hours of consecutive work.

-For healthcare workers, rest periods must be scheduled and undistrubed, unless the worker’s absence leads to serious consequences for a patient.
+For healthcare workers, rest periods must be scheduled and undisturbed, unless the worker’s absence leads to serious consequences for a patient.
 If a rest period is interrupted, it must be made up for with an additional ten minutes of rest break as soon as possible.

-Rest breaks are paid and are also included in calculations for paid sick leave as well as overtime.
+Rest breaks are paid in Washington and are also included in calculations for paid sick leave as well as overtime.
 For this reason, all breaks taken by an employee must be promptly recorded by an employer for accuracy and compliance with the law.

 What are Washington Meal Break Laws?